bennyhuo/rx-marbles/README.md

 The `marblesgen` executable will become available from the command prompt.

+# Trying live online
+The rxmarbles generator is available online for play at https://rx-marbles-online.herokuapp.com/.

 # Running without installation
 You can run the generator without installation, from the source code tree, e.g: